Embalming vs. Cremation

 “I’m not a pastor, so I’m not going to share my views on God, but I know a lot of folks without insurance or an irrevocable burial reserve who would have to take out a loan to pay for something other than cremation.”

 I stopped there because I didn’t want to sound like I was lecturing him.
-But, if I had kept going, and I would have shared my views on God, I would have mentioned that my belief is that God values everything in life, but God seems to specifically value love and community.
-That death creates community, whether it be an embalmed body or a cremated body.
-And that God doesn’t’ want us to mortgage the house for a full burial and that God certainly doesn’t want us to feel guilt when choosing cremation.
+But, if I had kept going, and I would have shared my views on God, I would have mentioned that my belief is that God values everything in life, but God seems to specifically value love and community … that death creates community, whether it be an embalmed body or a cremated body.
+And that God doesn’t’ want us to mortgage the house for a full burial and that God certainly doesn’t want us to feel guilty when choosing cremation.

 And this, my friends, is the bottom line: funerals are to bring us together, not tear us apart.
 If we guilt and shame cremation, I don’t believe that helps us, nor does it help to create community.
 Community, love, and shared grief is what makes a good death, not your method of disposition.

 In the world of embalming, there are a couple embalmers who are damn near miracle works.
 Legends of the industry.
-When I was in school, our embalming professor worshiped an embalmer named “Jack Adams”, who, our professor claimed, “could fix anything.”
+When I was in school, our embalming professor worshiped an embalmer named “Jack Adams.”

 ONE.
 A couple years ago, a funeral director friend of mine picked up a dead man in his 60s from the hospital with black pigmented skin.
 The deceased’s wife was black.
 His children were black.
 And my funeral director friend assumed that the deceased was black.
 The day of the service the wife walked into the church to view the body and yelled, “That’s not my husband!
 My husband is white!”
 It was, in fact, her husband, but unknown to the funeral director, the drugs that were given to the dead guy by the hospital, coupled with his cause of death had stained his skin black.
 I thought that my friend was exaggerating, that maybe it was Formaldehyde Gray, but when I saw the pictures (that were taken for lawsuit purposes) there was nothing gray about this man’s skin.
 This is incredibly rare.
 I’ve never seen it, nor has my grandfather who has embalmed nearly 10,000 bodies, but sometimes the circumstances and the body combine for some distinct changes that embalmers can’t entirely change.